Computing nonlinearity ratios using second order black hole perturbation theory: Calculating non-linearities for

 \section{Calculating non-linearities for $l=2$}

 In this section we shall evaluate the non-linearities for the $(2,0)\times(2,0)\rightarrow(2,0)$ channel.
 This channel is excited by a head-on collision of two spinless black holes.
-We will attempt to do this in an analytical approximation using the method of steepest descent.
-This does not give a sensible answer, and we discuss why steepest descent fails in this case.
-However, as we see in the next section, for a different channel (and perhaps the most important channel for QQNMs), steepest descent works, for reasons we will explain.
-The reason we do the full computation in this section and then discuss its failure is that this example is more involved than other channels due to the renormalization of the linear parent mode.
+We will attempt to do this in an analytical approximation, using the method of steepest descent.
+Unfortunately, the exact contour of steepest descent is hard to find.
+For a naive choice of contour as for example used in PBKR, we discuss why the approximation fails.
+However, as we see in the next section, for a different channel (and perhaps the most important channel for QQNMs), steepest descent works for this contour choice.
+The reason we do the full computation in this section and then discuss its failure, is that this example is more involved than other channels due to the renormalization of the linear parent mode.

 Further, we can go to dimensionless coordinates by scaling the coordinates by a factor of $1/M$.
-Writing the nonlinearity ratio in terms of dimensionless coordinates, we can check that the $M$ dependence is scaled out.
-Henceforth, we will assume all quantities can be expressed in these dimensionless variables, or equivalently, set $M=1$.
+Writing the nonlinearity ratio in terms of dimensionless coordinates, we can check that the $M$ dependence is scaled out (this can be explicitly also checked in the source term \ref{Sriotto}.
+Henceforth, in computations, we will assume all quantities can be expressed in these dimensionless variables, or equivalently, set $M=1$.

 Let us now write

 where, from \eqref{phi-qnm} we have

 The parabolic cylinder function can be written in terms of confluent hypergeometric functions as